Colin-b/pytest_httpx/README.md

 Use `match_content` parameter to specify the full HTTP body executing the callback.

 Matching is performed on equality.

+##### Matching on HTTP JSON body

+Use `match_json` parameter to specify the JSON decoded HTTP body executing the callback.

+Matching is performed on equality.
+You can however use `unittest.mock.ANY` to do partial matching.

+Note that `match_content` cannot be provided if `match_json` is also provided.

 ## Do not mock some requests